 -

-Try activities for 15–20 minutes instead of committing too long
+Try activities for 15–20 minutes instead of committing to a long time.

 -